 However, the maximum possible modulation does have a limit.
-During the offtime period, the power stage connected to the TAS5508A output needs to get ready for the next ontime period.
+During the offtime period, the power stage connected to the TAS5518C output needs to get ready for the next on-time period.
 The maximum possible modulation is then set by the power stage requirements.
-All Texas Instruments power stages need maximum modulation to be 97.7%.
-This is also the default setting of the TAS5508A.
-Default settings can be changed in the modulation index register (0x16).
+The default modulation index limit setting is 97.7%; however, some power stages may require a lower modulation limit.
+See the applicable power stage data sheet for details on setting the modulation index limit.
+The default setting of 97.7% can be changed in the modulation index register (0x16).